kalina-kalina/capstone_project/README.md

 ### Executive Summary

 The dataset, what I worked on, includes the informations scraped off of the fragrantica.com website.
-At the beginning, the biggest issue was a correct understanding the data and the way it was collected.
+I took it from [https://www.kaggle.com/sagikeren88/fragrances-and-perfumes]() as a ready-to-use csv file.

 I spit my code into separated notebooks to keep is as clear and readable as possible.

+1. Data cleaning and Preparation
+* the biggest issue - a correct understanding the data and the way it was collected
+* doprowadzić do ujednoliconego typu
+* poradzenie sobie z danymi które zakłócały arkusz - mała ilość głosów
+* zdecydowanie które kolumny są istotne
+* zmienna accords - very messy

+***

 Third, you then write what you did on the project that is a bit more technical.
 Here you might say that you took data from [here and make it a link to the original data]() and then ran `a list of models you ran here` in your analysis.